Consequences of Bruxism and its Causes

 Bruxism consists of biting your teeth or involuntarily grinding them.
 This can happen to people while they are sleeping, as well as while they are awake.
-Although the exact cause of this disorder is unknown, stress and anxiety play and important role in this problem.
+Although the exact cause of this disorder is unknown, stress and anxiety play and important role in the consequences of bruxism.

-It could also be possible that consuming certain medications, drugs, alcohol, tobacco, among others, could contribute to suffering from bruxism.
+Consuming certain medications, drugs, alcohol, tobacco, among others, could contribute to suffering the consequences of bruxism.

 Over time, this condition of “biting or grinding” your teeth could cause: